 - Discretion over the allocation of a budget approved by governance

-Should this proposal pass, it will take immediate effect and apply to all workstreams with a single leader.
+Should this proposal pass, it will take effect after 14 days, and apply to all workstreams without a passed superseding proposal.

 Current workstreams with multiple leaders are encouraged to expediently elect a single leader and adopt this definition via a separate proposal specific to their workstream.

-Future proposals that create, renew, or amend workstreams are strongly encouraged to adopt this definition of a Workstream Leader by default unless explicitly defined otherwise.
+Future proposals that create, renew, or amend workstreams will adopt this definition of a Workstream Leader by default unless explicitly defined otherwise.

 There is not an explicit definition of a Workstream Leader as approved by governance.

 This proposal seeks to formalize an agreed upon definition of a Workstream Leader, including roles, responsibilities, and authority.

 Resourcing and budget are intrinsically linked.
 A Workstream Leader cannot control one without the other.

 A single Workstream Leader is proposed as a clear, effective, and familiar way to mitigate complexities that can arise with multiple Workstream Leaders related to responsibility, accountability, and conflict resolution.